Research

 Towards a recipe for the deep Earth

-Geodynamic and tectonic consequences of strain-weakening rheology in the lower mantle: narrow, "cool" mantle plumes
+Strain-weakening rheology in the lower mantle: "cool" mantle plumes

 Earth’s lower mantle’s main constituents are the strong mineral Bridgmanite (~80%) and the weaker Ferropericlase (~20%).
 The viscosity of such a multiphase rock depends on the modal abundance of weak versus strong minerals as well as the fabric of the rock.
 Using geodynamic models with a newly implemented strain-weakening (SW) rheology, we study the effect of strain-weakening rheology on global-scale mantle convection.
 We find that SW rheology particularly influences mantle flow patterns, thermochemical pile stability, and the features of mantle plumes.
 We ultimately propose that weakened plumes could explain the long-known discrepancy between expected and observed thermal anomalies of deep-seated mantle plumes on Earth.